 Twists on Twists

 If your everyday go-to is a low bun, this is a fun option to stay in your comfort zone but do something unique for that special occasion.
-Bring your hair down into a low ponytail, then take 1-2 inch sections of your ponytail and twist them in the same direction, and begin to twist two of them around each other to create mini rope braids.
+Bring your hair down into a low ponytail, then take one- to two-inch sections of your ponytail and twist them in the same direction, and begin to twist two of them around each other to create mini rope braids.
 Tie your rope braids together using a clear elastic, bring them all together into a single twist, then pin to the base of the head.

 Use dry texture spray if your sections are slippery and need extra hold.
 This will give you more grip and control.

 The accents highlighted in your updo can communicate a lot about your look.
-While a black velvet bow is more formal, a gingham bow reads more casual.
+While a black bow is more formal, a gingham bow reads more casual.
 So choose your pieces wisely, and remember to think outside the box when it comes to placement to give it a little something extra.

 Some of us are most comfortable wearing the simplest of updos, not looking too "done," but as if we casually, thoughtlessly, threw it back into a low bun or ponytail ourselves.
-Adding a chunky headband or statement accessory that matches your 'fit will support a minimal effort towards comfort and still have you looking totally put together.
+Adding a chunky headband or statement accessory that matches your outfit will support a minimal effort towards comfort and still have you looking totally put together.

 For maximum control and precision when it comes to sculpting your buns and chignons, first collect your ponytails into hair nets that match your hair color for an invisible sheath that will assist you in crafting your desired shape before pinning into place.
 Hair nets are especially great for long hair with lots of layers that have a tendency to pop out rather than lay down smooth.